WinVector/rquery/extras/SparkR.md

 `rquery`: Practical Big Data Transforms for R Users (with Spark examples)
 ================
 Nina Zumel and John Mount, Win-Vector LLC
-07/06/2018
+07/10/2018

-In this article we will introduce [`rquery`](https://winvector.github.io/rquery/), a powerful query tool that allows [R](https://www.r-project.org) users to implement powerful data transformations using Spark and other big data systems. `rquery` is based on [Edgar F. Codd’s relational algebra](https://en.wikipedia.org/wiki/Relational_algebra), informed by our experiences using SQL and R packages such as `dplyr` at big data scale.
+In [this article](https://github.com/WinVector/rquery/blob/master/extras/SparkR.md) we will introduce [`rquery`](https://winvector.github.io/rquery/), a powerful query tool that allows [R](https://www.r-project.org) users to implement powerful data transformations using Spark and other big data systems. `rquery` is based on [Edgar F. Codd’s relational algebra](https://en.wikipedia.org/wiki/Relational_algebra), informed by our experiences using SQL and R packages such as `dplyr` at big data scale.

 Data Transformation and Codd's Relational Algebra
 -------------------------------------------------